-Table 12 sets forth the scheduled amounts required to be paid from Revenue of the System in each year for all the Sewer System Obligations.
-Notes to Table 12 are provided on the following page.
+Table 13 sets forth the scheduled amounts required to be paid from Revenue of the System in each year for the Bonds, and Table 14 sets forth the scheduled amounts required to be paid from Revenue of the System in each year for all the Sewer System Obligations.
+Notes to Tables 13 and 14 are provided on the following pages.